-How broad is the knowledge of Jewish studies of the teachers is, both as a collective and as individuals?
+How broad is the Jewish studies teachers’ knowledge, individually and collectively?

-How many teachers among the school's staff hold University degrees in education?
+How many of the school’s teachers hold university degrees in education?

 What is the quality of the teaching staff's command of Hebrew?

-Do the teachers at school study Jewish texts on a regular basis (ancient / contemporary)?
+Do the teachers at school study (traditional/contemporary) Jewish texts regularly?
 Do they study educational materials as a group?